Ashutosh-Badave/1.Backyard_Flyer/README.md

 ![Quad Image](./Flying_vehicle.png)

 This is the first project of autonomous aerial vehicle nanodegree program of udacity.
 In this project, I have created a state machine using event-driven programming to autonomously flying a drone.
 I have used flying quadcopter in Unity simulator.
-While working on this project, I understood the message communication with drone.

-The python code is written to control the drone from a ground station computer or an onboard flight computer.
+While working on this project, The python code was developed to control the autonomous drone using Mavlink protocol from a ground station computer or an onboard flight computer.

 ## Step 1: Download the Simulator
 Download the version of the simulator that's appropriate for your operating system [from this repository](https://github.com/udacity/FCND-Simulator-Releases/releases).